Coronation Street legend on playing Hilda Ogden

 The reason she was given - that it was "old fashioned and not edgy enough" - cuts no ice.

 "If they're trying to attract a young element, they're not going to succeed because they're all playing with their computers and watching things on iPods and whatnot," she says.

 "They're not sitting at home watching television.
-It's the older people who are watching television, and they're not getting their share of programmes at all."'No going back'
+It's the older people who are watching television, and they're not getting their share of programmes at all."

 On Coronation Street, an anniversary return for Hilda would have given the show a boost.
 And producers did approach her agent saying they were writing Hilda into one episode, Alexander reveals.

 But the actress told them she would not go back.

 "It's a mistake," she says firmly.
 "Hilda would be a different person now.
 She's now achieved her ambition of having some status.

 "She wouldn't be the old scrubber Hilda now - oh no. The public would be disappointed - they'd expect to see Hilda the same as she was before.